Bandiera Rossa

-Bandiera Rossa (Italian for "Red Flag"), often also called Avanti Popolo after its opening words (also to avoid any confusion with The three flags, another socialist song) is one of the most famous songs of the Italian labour movement.
+Bandiera Rossa (Italian, 'Red Flag'), often also called Avanti Popolo after its opening words (also to avoid any confusion with Le tre bandiere, another socialist song), is one of the most famous songs of the Italian labour movement.
 It glorifies the red flag, symbol of the socialist and communist movements.
 The text was written by Carlo Tuzzi in 1908; the melody is taken from two Lombard folk songs.

 Versions

 Apart from the first Italian text, there are several variants which are identified with certain socialist or communist parties.
 The last two lines "Evviva il comunismo e la libertà" were put in the text after the rise of Benito Mussolini; at the same time the original beginning "Compagni avanti alla riscossa" was changed to "Avanti o popolo, alla riscossa".
 Also, the word "comunismo" at the end of the chorus is often replaced with "socialismo", especially in more recent renderings of the song.